President's Pen: Collaborate to Advocate

 · Adoption of a mandatory bell to bell cell phone ban in schools.

-Next week however, when the Legislature would normally be returning “post-budget” attention would generally shift exclusively to regular legislation and committee work.
-While committee meet all session and bills have been passed throughout the session, the bulk of the bills that pass, generally do so in the last 5 weeks of session.
-However, with the state budget still unresolved, it is almost certain that the usual processes will be disrupted and the process of advancing legislation will be even more challenging in the final weeks of session.
+To date, regular legislative activities have not been significantly disrupted.
+This week and last were slated to be “break weeks.”
+Generally a post budget legislative break is aligned with observance of Easter and Passover.
+Next week, legislature would normally be returning for “post-budget” attention to other regular legislation and committee work.
+While committees meet all session, and bills have been passed throughout the session, the bulk of bills are generally passed in the last 5 weeks of session.
+With the state budget still unresolved however, it is almost certain that business as usual will be disrupted.
+This means that the process of advancing legislation will be even more challenging in the final weeks of session.

 We will keep NEAFA leadership apprised of activity as it occurs.